UnitedCTF/UnitedCTF2024/.github/challenge-example/solution/README.md

 ## Write-up

-Eplain the intended approach of solving the challenge.
+Explain the intended approach of solving the challenge.

 ## Flag